Benefits of Microdosing MDMA: What Does the Science Say?

 depression treatment

 At Field Trip Health, our core offering today is ketamine-assisted psychotherapy (KAP).
-If you’ve reached a state where traditional medications and talk therapy leave you stuck, KAP provides a legal, evidence-backed alternative right now.
+If you’ve reached a state where traditional medications and talk therapy leave you stuck, KAP may provide a legal, evidence-informed alternative under appropriate medical supervision.

 Many people curious about microdosing MDMA are essentially looking for three things: